Horse pulling: Competitions

+The sport of horse pulling originated when horses were still used for daily farm work.
+Farmers would challenge one another to see whose horse or team could pull the most weight.
+Since then, horse pulling has evolved into an organized sport with teams of equine athletes.
+Horses that are used for horse pulling are generally not used for work on the farm.
+Instead, they are worked regularly to keep their muscles and tendons strong and limber to prevent them from being hurt during competitions.

-A starting load of 1500 pounds is set into the dynamometer, a weight that most teams are expected to be able to pull.
+A starting load of 1500 pounds is set into the dynamometer or loaded onto a stone-boat, a weight that most teams are expected to be able to pull.
 Each team entered in the competition is hitched to the machine and they would pull it for a short distance.
 If the team can not pull the weight, they are removed from the competition and those that successfully pulled the weight continue on to the next round.
 The competition continues on in this way until only one team of horses remains.

-Rules and regulations

 Rules and regulations are in place to protect the safety of the horses during competitions.
 The Eastern Draft Horse Association, being the largest horse pulling organization in the United States, works to ensure safety during competitions by enforcing rules and regulations.
 Each competition has its own rules in addition to the Eastern Draft Horse Associations rules.